All Episodes

 Fake bullshit.

-And So the largest confirmed piece of human poop is the Lloyd's Bank coprolite, a ninth century Viking fossilized turd measuring eight inches long and five uh and two inches wide.
+And so the largest confirmed piece of human poop is the Lloyds Bank Coprolite, a 9th century Viking fossilized turd measuring 8 inches long and 5 and 2 inches wide.

-This ancient specimen believed to have been produced by a meat and bread eating Viking riddled with intestinal parasites, is now on display at the Zjorvik Viking Center.
+This ancient specimen believed to have been produced by a meat and bread-eating Viking riddled with intestinal parasites is now on display at the Jorvik Viking Center.

-Imagine being told like by your ancestors, like, hey, you may you've got an artifact's about uh that's all about you, and you're like, Oh really?
+Imagine being told by your ancestors, like, hey, you've got an artifact that's all about you.

 What?